uyuni-project/uyuni-rfc/accepted/00000-native-ldap-authentication.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-1. **Secret and trust material** - is Base64-at-rest (as for SCC/registry credentials) acceptable for the bind password, or is encryption required, and where should the directory CA live: the JVM trust store, the container's `/etc/pki/trust/anchors/`, or an upload-through-UI flow?
+1. **Secret storage and trust material** - is Base64-at-rest (as for SCC/registry credentials) acceptable for the bind password, or is encryption required, and where should the directory CA live: the JVM trust store, the container's `/etc/pki/trust/anchors/`, or an upload-through-UI flow?
-2. **Scoping external groups to a server** - is the nullable `rhnUserExtGroup.ldap_server_id` FK the right approach, or should mappings stay server-agnostic?
+2. **Scoping external groups to a server** - is a nullable directory FK on `rhnUserExtGroup` the right approach (extending the existing `(label, org_id)` uniqueness to include it), or should mappings stay server-agnostic and rely only on the existing `org_id` scoping?
 3. **Superuser reachability** - may an LDAP group grant the top-level admin role, or should the highest privileges remain local-only?
 4. **Org assignment for JIT users** - is a single configured default org enough for v1, or is attribute-/group-based mapping needed early?
-5. **`access.accessGroup` future** - should the RFC commit to a later phase mapping LDAP groups into the new RBAC access groups, or leave it out of scope?
+5. **Identity collisions** - login order is local-first, so a local user shadows an LDAP user with the same login, and an LDAP user whose login matches an existing local account cannot authenticate via LDAP.
+Is shadowing the intended behavior, or should collisions be rejected or namespaced?
-6. **Primary target directory** - which directory is the primary path for the test matrix and docs: Active Directory, FreeIPA, or OpenLDAP?
+6. **Temporary roles under the RBAC migration** - the reused `CreateUserCommand` / temporary-role path is being migrated to the new RBAC access-group model.
+Should this design target the legacy temporary-role mechanism for v1 and adapt later, or align with the RBAC migration now?
+Input from the RBAC authors would help settle this.

 # References
 [references]: #references